ScriptsOfTribute/ScriptsOfTribute-Python/README.md

 ## Getting Started
 ### Creating your bot
-To create your own bot, you need to inherit from the `ScriptsOfTribute.base_ai.BaseAI` class and implement the required methods:
+To create your own bot, you need to inherit from the `scripts_of_tribute.base_ai.BaseAI` class and implement the required methods:
 ```python
 def pregame_prepare(self):
         """Optional: Prepare your bot before the game starts."""